Associate Degrees for Transfer

 - Hours:36 hours LEC

-- Prerequisite:ECE 314 and 320 with grades of "C" or better
+- Prerequisite:ECE 314 with a grade of "C" or better

 - Transferable:CSU

-- Catalog Date:January 1, 2023
+- Catalog Date:August 1, 2024

 This course covers principles and methods of supervising and mentoring teachers, volunteers, staff, and other adults in early childhood education settings.
 Emphasis is on the roles and development of early childhood professionals as mentors and teachers working collaboratively to guide a teaching team or individual within an early childhood education setting.
-This course satisfies the adult supervision requirement for the CA Child Development Master Teacher Permit and Site Supervisor permit issued by the CA Commission on Teacher Credentialing.
+This course satisfies the adult supervision course work requirement for the California Child Development Master Teacher Permit and Site Supervisor permit issued by the CA Commission on Teacher Credentialing.

 Upon completion of this course, the student will be able to: